 Box Road is comprised of three different roadside boutique buildings that are filled with the coolest collection of vintage items.
 Each building contains something a little different, yet everything so thoughtfully collected and placed.
 We went home with a large wooden planter that was too good to pass up and had just come off the container!
 Word on the street is they’ll be in a new & improved space by next year, but in the same location.

-Some people wonder if all the good stuff is gone two weeks or so into the show…and truthfully, we wondered the same thing before we arrived, since we were coming for the last week of the spring show.
-However, we were pleasantly surprised – every vendor had tents and buildings filled to brim with product, so it never felt picked over in our opinion.
-Many of the vendors told us they get additional deliveries throughout the show, which keeps inventory and merchandising constantly changing and full of rare finds, even if you happen to come toward the end of the show.
+Some people wonder if all the good stuff is gone two weeks or so into the show.
+Truthfully, we wondered the same thing before we arrived, since we were coming for the last week.
+However, we were pleasantly surprised – every vendor had tents and buildings filled to brim with product.
+It never felt picked over in our opinion.
+Many of the vendors told us they get additional deliveries throughout the show.
+That keeps inventory and merchandising constantly changing and full of rare finds, even if you happen to come toward the end of the show.

 Around the corner is the newly opened all-things mercantile, Ettiene Market, and it’s in the sweetest little spot!
 Although you won’t find antiques here, it’s a great shop with everything from ceramics, to spices, to the cutest leather fly swatters we ever did see!
-We chatted with the owner, Coryanne, a previous food writer, who gave us her inside scoop to Round Top and all of her favorite food spots around town.
+We chatted with the owner, Coryanne, a previous food writer.
+She gave us her inside scoop and all of her favorite food spots around town.
+We couldn’t resist including them in our Round Top travel guide!
 Definitely pop by this charmer!

 Blue Hills & The Arbors

-Blue Hills is somewhat similar to Marburger, except at a much smaller scale & without an entrance fee (and they’re open for the entire duration of the show, not just one week).
+Blue Hills is somewhat similar to Marburger, except at a much smaller scale & without an entrance fee.
+They’re open for the entire duration of the show, not just one week).
 You can wander through each tent of antiques, take it all in, and see what catches your eye.
 Some may have what you’re looking for, and others may not.
 There is a diverse selection here, but that’s the beauty of antique shopping!

-Market Hill is a beautiful venue that sits proudly along Hwy 237, and houses some stunning, larger showrooms chock full of new and found furniture and accessories.
-It’s more of a traditional shopping experience, and prices are a bit higher here, but it’s a great spot to add to your shopping mix if you’re in need of more curated selections (and want to get out of the sun for bit, cop a squat in their AC building, and use a good clean restroom because, hey, this stuff matters!).
+Market Hill is a beautiful venue that sits proudly along Hwy 237.
+It houses some stunning, larger showrooms chock full of new and found furniture and accessories.
+It’s more of a traditional shopping experience, and prices are a bit higher here.
+However, it’s a great spot to add to your shopping mix if you’re in need of more curated selections (and want to get out of the sun for bit, cop a squat in their AC building, and use a good clean restroom because, hey, this stuff matters!).

 The Fields of Warrenton

 Once you’ve made your way through many of the curated vendors and venues above, head further down Hwy 237 to what feels like miles and miles and miles of fields (and venues) filled with additional vendors.
-This is the real deal, and we’d suggest carving out a good day+ for The Fields and surrounding area, and on a day that’s decidedly cooler outside and you feel like digging through lots to find some diamonds in the rough.
+This is the real deal, and we’d suggest carving out a good day+ for The Fields and surrounding area.
+If you can, pick a day when you feel like digging through lots to find some diamonds in the rough.
 There’s a lot to see, and you’ll need some good time to see it all.
 You can see more of the Warrenton vendors here.

 Where to Eat

-We suggest eating dinner on the early side (and beating the crowds and longer lines), especially if you don’t have a reservation.
+Now, onto one of our favorite parts of our Round Top travel guide – The food!
+We suggest eating dinner on the early side, especially if you don’t have a reservation.
+That way, you can beat the crowds and longer lines.
 These were our go-to spots for the week!

-Nothing beats snacking on chips, salsa and thee best guac on your first night in Texas!
+Nothing beats snacking on chips, salsa and the best guac on your first night in Texas!
 This Tex Mex eatery is casual and everything we were looking for after a long first day of shopping.
 The tacos and margs hit the spot, and this popular dinner spot fills up quickly!
-If you plan on going for dinner, try to be there a few minutes before they open at 5pm, and you’ll be first in line to get a seat before all of the local venues close up and traffic on Hwy 237 starts to crawl by and brings in the big groups of shoppers ready to dine.
+If you plan on going for dinner, try to be there a few minutes before they open at 5pm.
+You’ll be first in line to get a seat before all of the local venues close up and traffic on Hwy 237 starts to crawl by and brings in the big groups of shoppers ready to dine.

 Prost Wine Bar & Jax Brenham

-The cutest wine bar with fire pit seating can be found in the heart of Round Top proper, and it’s a little tucked way so it’s easy to miss at first glance.
+The cutest wine bar with fire pit seating can be found in the heart of Round Top proper.
+It’s a little tucked way so it’s easy to miss at first glance.
 Prost is first come, first serve, and easily one of our favorite finds.
 We snacked on their charcuterie board and sipped Frosé.
-You won’t wanna miss this little hideaway.
+We knew we had to include this spot in our Round Top travel guide – You won’t wanna miss this little hideaway.

 Next door is the local Brenham-based food truck, Jax, serving up some of the yummiest pizza we’ve EVER had.
 This too is first come, first serve, and the outdoor tables fill up quickly.
 Grab a glass of wine at Prost while you wait for a table to open up.